 - Study a lot: this is a no-brainer.
 I spend hours studying for class until I know enough to be able to explain the concept to someone else.
 But remember, study what will be on the test, not all the material provided in the text.

 P.S.
-I Go over my exact study routine and habits that help me maintain my 4.0 GPA in this post!
+I Go over my exact study routine in 14 Habits of Successful College Students that will Boost Your GPA